run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/configuration/server-configuration-app-android-ios.md

 Configuring web services
 ------------------------

-Configure CITSmart Enterprise Web Services to access the functionality of the CITSmart SM application.
+Configure CITSmart Web Services to access the functionality of the CITSmart SM application.

 1. On CITSmart SM Web, access the Web Services feature for the mobile